spinalcom/spinal-model-graph/Docs/markdown/api.md

 <a name="SpinalMap+forEach"></a>

 ### spinalMap.forEach(fun)
-Applies a function to each of the values in the map.
+Applies a function to each of the keys and values in the map.

 **Kind**: instance method of [<code>SpinalMap</code>](#SpinalMap)
 **Throws**: